 How does EAS work?

-EAS receives messages from treatment facilities in Minnesota and compares them to patient lists provided by subscribers.
+EAS receives messages from healthcare facilities in Minnesota and compares them to patient lists provided by subscribers.
 When one of the listed patients has an encounter at a participating facility, subscribers receive an alert containing details about that patient’s encounter.

 Encounter Alert Service FAQs